ishita9/rechunk_nwm_retro/README_code.md

 [analysis notebook](https://nbviewer.org/gist/rsignell-usgs/78a4ce00360c65bc99764aa3e88a2493).

 Following on this success, both NOAA's Office of Water Prediction and NCAR were interested in doing something similar for the next version of the NWM retrospective run.
-For NWM version 2.1, the task of rechunking the full retrospective on NCAR computing resources (where the model runs were performed) is expressed in this repository.
+For NWM version 3.0, the task of rechunking the full retrospective on NCAR computing resources (where the model runs were performed) is expressed in this repository.
 This included 4 other output file types, including gridded land surface model data and terrain/subsurface routing data.
-Also rechunked were the input/forcing precipitation data (just one variable from the full forcing data).
+Also rechunked were the input/forcing data.

 ## Status and looking forward